 In my case, I decided to go with a graphics tablet.
 It is a hardware input device that allows me to draw digitally using a stylus.
 It takes some practice to get used to drawing on a computer screen, but it’s definitely a useful skill to pick up, especially if you are looking to venture into digital illustration later on.

 ✱ The reason I included a graphics tablet here is that you will need it in order to make use of the open source software for sketching, which I will introduce below.

-Based on my experience, even without Adobe you can make do using the tools and open source software listed above to work online as a freelance graphic designer.
+Based on my experience, even without Adobe you can still make do using the tools and open source software listed above to work online as a freelance graphic designer.
 Getting them is as easy as a click of the mouse, and the best part — you won’t need to spend a dime.
 So what are you waiting for?